MasonLohnes/VoiceLightBot/PrivacyPolicy.md

 - Server administrators can remove the Bot at any time
 - Users can request removal from tracking slots
 - You may contact us with privacy concerns or data requests
+- Support staff may access your configuration data solely to provide technical assistance and resolve issues

 ## 7. Discord Integration
 - This Bot operates within Discord's ecosystem